ruggeri/tech-notes/randos/mining-massive-datasets.md

     * Repeat with each vertex as the root!
     * That sounds bullshit.
 We ought be able to do this faster.
 I believe this approach is `O(VE)`, which sucks.
+    * One recommendation is to choose a random subset as starting points.
+This gives a fairly good estimate of betweenness.
+* Suggestion is: set a ceiling on betweenness, and consider all connected components to be in a cluster.
+    * One problem: people can't be part of multiple clusters.
+    * Also, no generative justification.
 * Affiliation Model:
     * Every vertex is part of some groups.
 Has a certain prob of being in a group.